teociaps/SwaggerUI.Themes/README.md

 ## Features

 - **New Themes:** Enhances the Swagger documentation interface with a modern themes, including dark theme.
+  Currently, only the _Dark_ style is available; additional styles will be introduced in the future.
 - **Seamless Integration:** Simply install the package and add the style parameter to the existing method used for SwaggerUI.

 ## Getting Started